 I have been teaching in the public school system since 1999.
 My passions are technology and the fine arts.
 I clearly remember the commercial for Apple in 1984 and the excitement of working on an Apple II computer in elementary school.
 I would spend hours writing code until the teachers made me go home.
 My parents provided me with piano lessons from age 2 and I accompanied my school choirs as a student.
 I worked for a local university while still in high school as the choir accompanist.
 Technology and music came together in my undergraduate music education degree when I began to write music using compositional software.
 In 2015, I presented at the Pennsylvania Music Educators Association state conference on the implementation of music applications for rehearsal techniques.
-I hold a masters degree in multimedia technologies and share my love of multimedia and music with my students each day.
+I hold a master's degree in multimedia technologies and share my love of multimedia and music with my students each day.
 Currently, I am a doctoral student at West Virginia University pursuing my Ed.
 D. in Instructional Design & Technology.
-I have taken course in Learning Management Systems where I designed a course in which the learner creates a digital portfolio at the completion of their undergraduate studies.
-I hold Apple Teacher and Google Educator certifications as well as serving as a micro credential National Ambassador for Digital Promise.
-Through Elizabeth Forward, I am on the initial cohort for Modern Teacher.
-I was selected by the Association for Educational Communications and Technology to present at their national conference in October of 2019.
-In addition, I will be presenting a research project on changing teaching pedagogy and technology implementation at Apple in Cupertino in December of 2019.
-When I am not at work, I enjoy serving as a cantor at my parish (St. Sebastian Roman Catholic Church in Belle Vernon, PA) and singing in the church choir.
+I am currently working as a Graduate Assistant in the Davis College of Agriculture where I am helping professors transition to teaching online using eCampus (Blackboard).
+I hold Apple Teacher and Google Educator certifications as well as serving as a micro-credential National Ambassador for Digital Promise.
+Through Elizabeth Forward, I was part of the initial cohort for Modern Teacher.
+I presented a research project on changing teaching pedagogy and technology implementation at Apple in Cupertino in December of 2019.
+Currently, I am enjoying designing my own online courses for my students in Canvas.
+When I am not at work, I enjoy riding my 2019 Can-Am Spyder, crafting, and serving as a cantor at my parish (St. Sebastian Roman Catholic Church in Belle Vernon, PA).